volodya-lombrozo/newsman/docs/do-you-trust-me.md

 ## Can you generate it for me?

-I don't have much time on writing a complex script or an application to perform this task.
+I don't have much time to write a complex script or an application to perform this task.
-I just don't have time on it.
+I just don't have time for it.
-So the first attempt to generate a report is the most straightforward.
+So let's take the first naive attempt to generate a report in the most straightforward way.

-We will delegate all the work to AI.
+At first, we will concentrate on the 'Last Week Achievements' part only and delegate as much work as possible to AI.
-For the first part I also decided to concentrate on the "Last Week Achievements" part only.
-All the rest parst I left empty.
+In most cases, we can measure the work done by a developer by finished Pull Requests - the real code provided.

-We need only merged PRs for it.
-So I got GitHub API, retrieved banch of my closed Pull Requests for the previous week and send them altogether with the following prompt.
+So, long story short, I got a list of closed Pull Requests for the previous week by using the GitHub API, converted their titles and bodies to a simple string, joined by a '____' delimiter, and sent them to AI altogether with the following prompt.

 Context:
 ```txt